nvsmith/webdev-resources/JavaScript/React/react-notes.md

         - Updating boolean values.
     - Determine what type of code best handles the data update (button, text input, lifecycle method, etc).
 3. Add event listeners to the JSX elements users will interact with.
+    - Event handlers must be methods of the component that owns the state.
     - If the event listeners and state are on different components, pass a reference (prop) to your event handler.